-66 The Association must have a seal which the Secretary must keep in a secure place unless the Committee decides that someone else should look after it.
+The Association must have a seal which the Secretary must keep in a secure place unless the Committee decides that someone else should look after it.
 The seal must only be used if the Committee decides this.
-When the seal is used, the deed or document must be signed by the Secretary of the Association or a Member of the Committee and recorded in the register.
+When the seal is used, the deed or document must be signed by the Secretary of the Association and two Members of the Committee and recorded in the register.